 Adaptive (acquired) immunity is a part of the immune system that provides an antigen-specific response following exposure to a microbial pathogen or foreign substance (e.g., antigen).
 The adaptive immune system primarily involves B cells, T cells, and circulating antibodies, all of which mount a targeted immune response to a particular antigen/invading pathogen.
 An important component of adaptive immunity is immunologic memory, a mechanism by which the immune system forms memory B cells and memory T cells.
 These cells are able to trigger a more rapid and extensive response following subsequent antigen exposure.
 Adaptive immunity can be conferred via vaccination, which induces immunity through selective exposure to antigens that have been rendered innocuous.
 Autoimmunity is a disorder of the adaptive immune system and is characterized by immune responses to the body's own tissue.
-Immunodeficiency conditions, in which a compromised immune system leaves the body highly susceptible to infections, can be either congenital (see the article on for more information) or acquired (e.g., HIV infection, iatrogenic immunosuppression).
+Immunodeficiency conditions, in which a compromised immune system leaves the body highly susceptible to infections, can be either congenital (see “ ” for more information) or acquired (e.g., HIV infection, iatrogenic immunosuppression).

 - A major component of the adaptive immune response

 - All mature T cells express specific surface proteins that distinguish them from other lymphocytes and allow them to recognize antigens presented by MHC molecules of .